Foso/MpApt/Readme.md

 }
 ```
 4)  Init MpApt inside your ComponentRegistrar:
-* Pass a instance of your processor into MpAptProject
+* Pass an instance of your processor into MpAptProject
 * Then add an instance of MpAptProject to the following extension classes:

 Inside a Kotlin Native Compiler Plugin: